makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP16.md

 - 0x955993Df48b0458A01cfB5fd7DF5F5DCa6443550

-> **Note:** This is a fresh address.
-In addition to the up-front budget, I would like to get 1-5 ETH funded to this account to cover transactions.
-I also plan to use some of that ETH to buy an ENS.

 ## The Show Must Go On!

 - Whether or not this proposal is ratified, the Happiness Airdrops will continue!